Sunday, December 17, 2023

 As for Justice Thomas, I would prefer that he not recuse himself as many Democrats have requested.
 I would like him to prove to the American people that he is able to make a legal decision based on the oath he took to uphold the constitution, and not kowtow to the whims of his wife, or the influence of the billionaires who have illegally lined his pockets with gifts and privileges.
 Of course, there is a chance he will agree but file a side opinion that softens his vote, or even that he will file a dissenting opinion and vote to allow Trump to act above the law in the past (and then, most certainly in the future), but it is a chance I am willing to take.

-As for Justice Alito, I have no real positive belief that he will vote with his colleagues to call the bluff of someone trying to be the first American dictator, but again, prefer to give him the benefit of the doubt that he values our democracy, but more importantly perhaps to him, any legacy he might have in terms of a respected jurist, above his recent tendency to jettison any interpretation of our founding documents that is not rooted in white male dominance and superiority.
+As for Justice Alito, I have no real positive belief that he will vote with his colleagues to call the bluff of someone trying to be the first American dictator, but again, prefer to give him the benefit of the doubt that he values our democracy.
+More importantly, I have to think that he might value his legacy as a respected jurist, more so than his recent tendency to jettison any interpretation of our founding documents that is not rooted in white male dominance and superiority.

 Should however, my opinion be proven wrong, and the justices of the Supreme Court of the United States of America, rule that Donald Trump, as president, is immune to criminal prosecution for anything he did while president, then we may be lost.